UKHomeOffice/pttg-ip-e2e-tests/README.md

 # pttg-ip-e2e-tests
 IPS end to end integration test suite

+## Running tests locally with Docker
-To run the test locally, make sure that you have docker and docker-compose installed, as well as VNC viewer.
+Make sure that you have docker and docker-compose installed, as well as VNC viewer.

 From the project root directory, execute the following command: